JamessLin/Sellora/README.md

+**SELLORA**

-**Sellora **is the ultimate app designed to streamline buying and selling on small islands where traditional online purchases can take a long time to arrive.
+Sellora is the ultimate app designed to streamline buying and selling on small islands where traditional online purchases can take a long time to arrive.
 With Sellora, you can easily connect with your local community and access a marketplace that's fast, efficient, and tailored to your needs.

 **Features:**